Operation Creek: Background

-With the outbreak of the Second World War in 1939, three DDG Hansa cargo ships, Ehrenfels, Braunfels and Drachenfels, took refuge in the port of Mormugão, Goa.
+With the outbreak of the Second World War in 1939, three DDG Hansa cargo ships, Ehrenfels, Braunfels and Drachenfels, took refuge in the port of Mormugão in Goa.
 This was because Portugal was neutral in the war while British India was not.
 In 1940, they were joined by an Italian ship, Anfora.
 All British citizens aboard were allowed to disembark.
 The crew soon ran out of supplies, so some of them left the ships to find jobs in Goa.
-The British were aware of the presence of the ships, but did not perceive them to be a threat as they were merchant ships.
+The British were aware of the presence of the ships but did not perceive them to be a threat as they were merchant ships.

 However, in 1942 the India Mission of the Special Operations Executive (SOE) at Meerut intercepted coded messages to German Navy U-boats, relaying detailed information on the positions of Allied ships leaving Bombay in the Indian Ocean.
 Subsequently, in autumn of that year forty-six Allied merchant ships were attacked.
 The SOE then discovered that a Gestapo spy, Robert Koch (known as the "Trumpet"), and his wife Grete were living in Panaji, the capital of Goa.
 SOE agents Lieutenant Colonel Lewis Pugh and Colonel Stewart went to Goa in November 1942 and kidnapped the Kochs on 19 December.
 The couple was taken to Castle Rock, Karnataka, for questioning as part of Operation Hotspur.

 The Kochs vanish from the records shortly afterwards, with conflicting reports on their ultimate fate.
 The SOE now suspected a secret transmitter aboard Ehrenfels was guiding German U-boat attacks against Allied shipping, on instructions from Koch.
 Attacks in the Indian Ocean continued, and in the first week of March 1943, German U-boats sank twelve American, UK, Norwegian, and Dutch ships, totalling about 80,000 tons.

 The British could not infringe on Portugal's neutrality by openly invading its territory.
 The SOE decided to try a covert operation without the involvement of regular British armed forces.
 They recruited members of the Calcutta Light Horse 1400 mi away in Calcutta, who were on military reserve but were mainly middle-aged bankers, merchants, and solicitors.
 The SOE chose fourteen volunteers from the Light Horse and four more from the Calcutta Scottish for a covert operation led by Pugh: to capture or sink Ehrenfels.